ustajan/grasshopper/README.md

 will generate 100 events, and will produce a (very useful) g4_00.wrl output with geometric rendering, which can then be viewed in paraview (or some other code).

+Tutorial
+==
+The best way to learn how to use grasshopper is by using the tutorial on the project wiki, [here](https://github.com/ustajan/grasshopper/wiki/grasshopper-tutorial).
+You can also get there by going to Wiki link above --> "grasshopper tutorial".

 Input
 ==